SMART Investing Services

 SMART (Sustainability Metrics Applied to Risk Tolerance) ®

-Climate impact and greenhouse gas (GHC) emissions, energy efficiency, air and water pollution, water scarcity, biodiversity, and site restoration.
+Climate impact and greenhouse gas (GHG) emissions, energy efficiency, air and water pollution, water scarcity, biodiversity, and site restoration.

 Human rights, local community impact and employment, child labour, working conditions, health and safety, and anti-corruption.